Workers complete spire on New York's One World Trade Center

-NEW YORK (Reuters) - Workers cheered and whistled as they completed the spire on New York’s One World Trade Center on Friday, raising the building to its full height of 1,776 feet and helping fill a void in the skyline left by the September 11, 2001 attacks.
+NEW YORK, May 10 (Reuters) - Workers cheered and whistled as they completed the spire on New York’s One World Trade Center on Friday, raising the building to its full height of 1,776 feet (541 meters) and helping fill a void in the skyline left by the Sept.
+11, 2001 attacks.

-The spire makes the building the tallest building in the Western Hemisphere, 47 feet taller than Chicago’s Willis Tower, though it is substantially shorter than towers in the Middle East and Asia.
+The spire makes the building the tallest building in the Western Hemisphere, 47 feet (14 meters) taller than Chicago’s Willis Tower, though it is substantially shorter than towers in the Middle East and Asia.

 “I am very happy, but also sad, because why did we have to rebuild this tower?
 It’s a proud day for the city,” said Philip English, one of a couple dozen construction workers on hand as the spire was completed at 7:46 a.m. local time (1146 GMT).